Effects of Corners in Surface Superconductivity: Technical Estimates

 In the paper, we use Agmon estimates also for the corner effective problem.
-We discuss here such an extension and then work in the setting of the effective problem formulated in \eqref{eq: ecorn} and discussed in \cref{sec: corner energy}.
-We recall in particular the shape and {the} properties of the corner region $ \corner $, with vertex at {the origin} or $ s(\rv) = 0 $, and the fact that the magnetic field is set equal to $ 1 $ in this model problem, with a vector potential $ \av $ equal to $ - t \ev_s $ in $ \cornert $.
-We recall that the variational equation in the corner region reads \eqref{eq: var eq corner} \bdm
+We discuss here such an extension to the setting of the effective problem formulated in \eqref{eq: ecorn} and discussed in \cref{sec: corner energy}.

-\edm where $ \psi_{{0}} = f_0(t) e^{-i \alpha_0 s} $ is defined in \eqref{eq: psi star}. {Note that we work in the gauge chosen in \cref{lem: gauge choice}, although the results can be trivially translated in the original gauge where the vector potential is set equal to $ \fv $.}

-\begin{remark}[Modified Neumann problem] \mbox{} \\ In \eqref{eq: en n corner} (see also \eqref{eq: domn}) we have introduced a slightly different variational problem, where the Dirichlet conditions along $ \bdbd $ are replaced by suitable boundary terms in the energy (see \eqref{eq: glt en corner}.
-The corresponding minimizer satisfies then magnetic-type Neumann conditions \eqref{eq: neumann conditions} on $ \bdbd $.
-We claim that all the results proven below apply to this case too, i.e., to any $ \psi $ solving the equations \eqref{eq: var eq corner} with the conditions \eqref{eq: neumann conditions} on $ \bdbd $, the key property of $ \psi $ being the behavior on the interior boundary $ \bdi $, which is given by the same Dirichlet condition. \end{remark}